Covaxin, Zydus Cadila: What Vaccines are in the Pipeline for Children in India

 In August, the DCGI had given Gujarat-based pharmaceutical company Zydus Cadila’s three-dose COVID-19 vaccine emergency use authorisation for use in both adults as well as children above the age of 12 years.

-What about India?
-The latest sero survey suggests that about 60 percent of children have been exposed to the virus since the pandemic.
+In India, the latest sero survey suggests that about 60 percent of children have been exposed to the virus since the pandemic.

-But when can children get the COVID jab?
+So when can children get the COVID jab?
 Which are the vaccines in the pipeline?

 When can children get the COVID jab in India?